Talk: Nasu Kinoko X Urobuchi Gen

 Uro: When a jack-in-box is opened, it surprises the user, and then that's it.
 You have to wonder how long customers will keep paying for a one-trick horse like that.

-Nasu: It has to do with how fleshed-out the contents of the game are...it's true even if you manage to surprise people once, there's still that worry that they'll eventually get bored with the product...however, remember the three greatest human desires: sleep, eating, and sex.
-(Laughs) If our game manages to connect to one of those (the erotic side), then we won't have to worry about people losing interest.
-(Laughs)
+Nasu: It has to do with how fleshed-out the contents of the game are...it's true even if you manage to surprise people once, there's still that worry that they'll eventually get bored with the product...however, remember the three greatest human desires: sleep, eating, and sex. (laughs) If our game manages to connect to one of those (the erotic side), then we won't have to worry about people losing interest. (laughs)

 Q: So does game planning turn into a struggle of balance between erotic and other content?